ZachCurtis/EasyBullet/README.md

 	Gravity: boolean?, -- Should the bullet curve according to workspace.Gravity
 	RenderBullet: boolean?, -- Should EasyBullet display a rendered bullet on the client
 	BulletColor: Color3?, -- Sets the color of the bullets rendered
-	BulletThickness: number?, -- Sets the thickness of the bullets in studs
+	BulletThickness: number? -- Sets the thickness of the bullets in studs }
-	DebugMode: boolean?, -- Renders a bullet on the server }
 ```